Interactivity #

 </template>

 When you include the <template> tag explicitly, the framework uses yours instead of auto-injecting one.
-The main reason to include it is to attach root host events - event listeners on the shadow root itself that catch events bubbling up from child components (@toggle-item, @delete-item above).
-This is the delegated event pattern for parent-child communication.
+The main reason to include it is to attach root host events - listeners on the component root that catch events bubbling up from child components (@toggle-item, @delete-item above).

 Decorators define how properties behave and how they connect to the template.